Woman in ecstasy from the 20th century

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
+Many styles characterize antique furniture, but we can highlight a few key ones.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.

-Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese ‘barocco’ – meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Baroque, whose name derives from the Portuguese ‘barocco’—meaning an irregularly developed pearl—was very ornate furniture designed to radiate splendor and serve a luxurious role.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance style was quite heavy and robust, using brown stains, cornices, strong bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, interest in mythology and ancient times was also prevalent, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

 Attributes / Details